-Parking violations are $40 with the exception of handicapped spaces, fire lane violations, property damage or displaying a forged, altered, lost or stolen permit, which are higher.
-Vehicles parked illegally in a handicapped space, fire lane or with a forged, altered, lost or stolen permit are subject to towing at the owner's expense.
+PARKING AND DRIVING OFFENSESParking violations are $40 with the exception of handicapped spaces, fire lane violations, property damage or displaying a forged, altered, lost or stolen permit, which are higher.
+Vehicles parked illegally in a handicapped space, fire lane or with a forged, altered, lost or stolen permit are subject to towing at the owner’s expense.
 Criminal charges may also be filed on those displaying a forged, altered or stolen permit.

 Citations paid within 14 days will be lowered by $10 per citation.
 All fines not paid within 30 days will be assessed a $15.00 fee.
 After 180 days, a $30.00 fee will be added.
+For example:

 $40.00 for parking violation

 After 30 days $40.00 fine + $15.00 late fee = $55.00

 After 180 days $55.00 fine + $30.00 late fee = $85.00

 PARKING CITATION APPEALSAll parking citation appeals must be submitted online within 14 days of the date issued (no appeals will be accepted in person or over the phone).
 Appeal decisions will be sent via email.

 No appeals will be accepted after 14 days.
 If the appeal is denied, the citation will be required to be paid in full or the entire amount due if the fine is lowered.
 If a second appeal is requested, you must pay the amount of the citation prior to the appeal being heard.

 There must be substantial and valid evidence that the parking violation was not committed or that it occurred due to circumstances beyond the customer’s control.
 Appeals that are vague or incomplete will be rejected.The appeal will dispose of a case by one of the following:

 - Upholding the charge(s) but reducing the fine.